top of page

 LILA provides training and instruction to assist individuals to gain skills, such as using transportation systems, managing budgets, using adaptive equipment, making good decisions, job skills, grooming, and many other subjects.

 LILA provides two types of advocacy.
-We assist persons
+We assist people

 with disabilities to obtain the necessary support services and